Acupuncture for IVF Northern Suburbs

 Q. Does Your Clinic See Clients for Pre IVF Transfer and Post IVF Transfer Acupuncture?

 Yes we do pre IVF transfer and Post IVF transfer acupuncture.
-Some of the research tends to suggest that the use of acupuncture on the day of transfer may improve outcomes.
+Research tends to suggest that the use of acupuncture with routine IVF and ICSI treatment can help improve outcomes.
 Because we look at you in this process through the holistic lens of Chinese medicine, we generally encourage Acupuncture prior and throughout the IVF process.
 This is because Chinese medicine has a broad definition of what is considered health.

 Q. Does your Acupuncture Clinic See LGBTI Clients undergoing IVF?